gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.FontVariant.md

 > **file**: `string`

-- The URL of the font file
+- The url of the font file.

 ***